 Step 1: Select the descriptor scales that are relevant to the needs of the group of learners concerned.
 (See the Contents page; see Figures 6 and 7).

-Step 2: Determine a target level for each relevant descriptor scale, the level on the scale(s) selected that the learners should reach.
 Clearly this is best undertaken in consultation with stakeholders, including teachers and, in the case of adult learners, the learners themselves.
-These can also be asked what other communicative activities are relevant, and what level is an appropriate aim.
+Stakeholders can also be asked what other communicative activities are relevant.